 This mile-long sandy beach is a popular surfing, swimming and strolling spot.
 At extremely low tide you can see the wreck of a paddle...

 Immediately south of St Davids, this ruggedly beautiful spot is named after St David's mother and traditionally accepted as his...

 Ramsey Island information

-Ramsey Island lies off the headland to the west of St Davids, ringed by dramatic sea cliffs and an offshore armada of rocky islets and reefs.
-The island is an RSPB reserve famous for its large breeding population of choughs – members of the crow family with glossy black feathers and distinctive red bills and legs – and for its grey seals.
+Ramsey Island (Ynys Dewi) lies off the headland to the west of St Davids, ringed by dramatic sea cliffs and an offshore armada of rocky islets and reefs.
+The island is a Royal Society for the Protection of Birds (RSPB) reserve famous for its large breeding population of choughs – members of the crow family with glossy black feathers and distinctive red bills and legs – and for its grey seals.